manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 18 (3.5) - Prototyping.md

 Prototype evaluation from early to late:

 1. Function - Low fidelity - what button to press ?
 Can it do what it is meant to do?
+Can user figure out what to do by looking at it?
 2. Interface -  Readability
-3. Performance - Higher fidelity - working output
+3. Performance - Higher fidelity - working/closing to working output

 ### Scope
 Prototype scope from early to late: